Brent-Lekx-Toniolo/TcHmi-PostgreSQL/README.md

 # TcHmi - PostgreSQL
-Simple example of a TcHmi Server Extension for creating a single connection to a postgresql Database.
+Simple example of a TcHmi Server Extension for creating a single connection to a postgresql DB.